Boeing 787 Dreamliner: Lithium-ion battery problems

-On January 16, 2013, All Nippon Airways Flight NH-692, en route from Yamaguchi Ube Airport to Tokyo Haneda, had a battery problem warning followed by a burning smell while climbing from Ube about 35 nmi west of Takamatsu, Japan.
+On January 16, 2013, All Nippon Airways Flight 692, en route from Yamaguchi Ube Airport to Tokyo Haneda, had a battery problem warning followed by a burning smell while climbing from Ube about 35 nmi west of Takamatsu, Japan.
 The aircraft diverted to Takamatsu and was evacuated via the slides; three passengers received minor injuries during the evacuation.
 Inspection revealed a battery fire.
 A similar incident in a parked Japan Airlines 787 at Boston's Logan International Airport within the same week led the Federal Aviation Administration to ground all 787s.
 On January 16, 2013, both major Japanese airlines ANA and JAL voluntarily grounded their fleets of 787s after multiple incidents involving different 787s, including emergency landings.
 At the time, these two carriers operated 24 of the 50 787s delivered.
 The grounding reportedly cost ANA some 9 billion yen (US$93 million) in lost sales.

 On January 16, 2013, the FAA issued an emergency airworthiness directive ordering all American-based airlines to ground their Boeing 787s until yet-to-be-determined modifications were made to the electrical system to reduce the risk of the battery overheating or catching fire.
 This was the first time that the FAA had grounded an airliner type since 1979.
 Industry experts disagreed on consequences of the grounding: Airbus was confident that Boeing would resolve the issue and that no airlines will switch plane type, while other experts saw the problem as "costly" and "could take upwards of a year".

 The FAA also conducted an extensive review of the 787's critical systems.
 The focus of the review was on the safety of the lithium-ion batteries made of lithium cobalt oxide (LiCoO2).
 The 787 battery contract was signed in 2005, when this was the only type of lithium aerospace battery available, but since then newer and safer types (such as LiFePO4), which provide less reaction energy with virtually no cobalt content to avoid cobalt's thermal runaway characteristic, have become available.
 FAA approved a 787 battery in 2007 with nine "special conditions".
 A battery approved by FAA (through Mobile Power Solutions) was made by Rose Electronics using Kokam cells; the batteries installed in the 787 are made by Yuasa.